-Also, in building this new server, I set up the essential security from the outset, using the article from PlusBryan as well as things I’ve learned from the recent Cardiff Dev Workshop on SysAdmin for Coders.
+Also, in building this new server, I set up the essential security (dead link removed) from the outset, using the article from PlusBryan as well as things I’ve learned from the recent Cardiff Dev Workshop on SysAdmin for Coders.

 I didn’t want to simply install nginx on the old server; there was a lot of cruft on that old box.
 Therefore, I spun up a new Linode and followed this sequence:

 - Lock down the box to a reasonable level – there’s no really security critical stuff on my server but it’s always worth being careful.
 I’m no expert on sys admin, but I’m always learning about security!